Linguistic history of India: Literature

 Tamil literature has a rich and long literary tradition spanning more than two thousand years.
 The oldest extant works show signs of maturity indicating an even longer period of evolution.
 Contributors to the Tamil literature are mainly from Tamil people from Tamil Nadu, Sri Lankan Tamils from Sri Lanka, and from Tamil diaspora.
 Also, there have been notable contributions from European authors.
 The history of Tamil literature follows the history of Tamil Nadu, closely following the social and political trends of various periods.
 The secular nature of the early Sangam poetry gave way to works of religious and didactic nature during the Middle Ages.
 Jain and Buddhist authors during the medieval period and Muslim and European authors later, contributed to the growth of Tamil literature.

 A revival of Tamil literature took place from the late 19th century when works of religious and philosophical nature were written in a style that made it easier for the common people to enjoy.
-Nationalist poets began to utilize the power of poetry in influencing the masses.
+Nationalist poets began to utilise the power of poetry in influencing the masses.
 With the growth of literacy, Tamil prose began to blossom and mature.
 Short stories and novels began to appear.
-The popularity of Tamil Cinema has also provided opportunities for modern Tamil poets to emerge.
+The popularity of Tamil cinema has also provided opportunities for modern Tamil poets to emerge.